 Democracy takes practice because it is messy.
 It requires that people who will not always agree come together and make collective decisions.

 Democracy takes practice because it is at risk.
 People who gain power by spreading division and fear are challenging the very foundations of free and fair elections.

-The Reform Movement's Every Voice, Every Vote campaign is our commitment to practicing, protecting, and strengthening democracy.
-By working together to contact 400,000 voters from underrepresented communities, we will work to overcome the barriers set up by voter suppression laws to ensure the electorate includes everyone.
-By joining with partners across races, faiths, and places and following the lead of those most impacted, we are organizing a movement committed to building a robust multiracial democracy.
-By working with our congregations and communities to move people into action, we will discover just how strong we can be when we work together.
+By working together to contact over 650,000 voters from underrepresented communities through our Every Voice, Every Vote campaign, we overcame the barriers set up by voter suppression laws to ensure the electorate includes everyone.
+By joining with partners across races, faiths, and places and following the lead of those most impacted, we organized a movement committed to building a robust multiracial democracy.
+By working with our congregations and communities to move people into action, we discovered just how strong we can be when we work together.

 "Every Voice, Every Vote" is best translated into Hebrew as Kol Kolot.
 Depending on the spelling, Kol can mean every, voice, and vote.
 Just as a group that sings well together, a robust and diverse democracy where everyone's voice and vote can be heard contains the beauty of every individual speaking up about what they need with all of us acting together to make this world whole.
 That, to me, is beauty worth practicing for.